Remote Notifier

 Install extensions

-Alternatively, you can also download latest version from the extension's
+Alternatively, you can also download latest version of both extensions from the

 GitHub project page